-Soybeans: China and EU’s secret weapon against Trump’s tariff wars?
+Soya beans: China and EU’s secret weapon against Trump’s tariff wars?

 Still, whatever happens in Congress, the political consequences might be felt beyond Capitol Hill, too.

-Nearly all of the American soybean exports to the EU come from Louisiana alone, the home state of Republican House Speaker Mike Johnson.
+Nearly all of the American soya bean exports to the EU come from Louisiana alone, the home state of Republican House Speaker Mike Johnson.
 The politician has nonetheless spoken in favour of the tariff hikes.

 In a press statement last week, Johnson said Americans should “trust the president’s instinct on the economy”.